 The word “Gokarna” means Cow’s Ear.
 It is believed that Lord Shiva emerged from Cow’s ear at this place.
 The place is located at the confluence of Sayadhris and the Arabian Sea.

-You need to first reach Bangalore to start on your trip to Gokarna.
+You need to first reach Bangalore to start your trip to Gokarna.
 The trek is a long one about 8 to 9 hours covering a distance of 7 to 8 km.
-The route, popularly known as “The Golden Route”, comprises of several serene beaches, huge rocks, the friendly dolphins, a temple and a fort.
+The route, popularly known as “The Golden Route”, comprises several serene beaches, huge rocks, friendly dolphins, a temple, and a fort.

-The best season for the Gokarna beach trek is
+The best months for the Gokarna beach trek are from October to February.

 You must ensure to have a sufficient amount of water and light snacks in your backpack as the journey starts from early morning till the sunset.
 Light Pants and loose shirts are preferable.
 The shoes must be strong enough to climb the rocky hillocks.
 If possible you can carry a pair of slippers to walk comfortably on the beach sands.
 Carry a small torch for safety after sunset.

 Paradise Beach is quite serene, uninhabited by humans a few years back.
 The beach is surrounded by palm trees.
 The seashore is rocky and it’s amazing to watch the waters splashing against the rocks.
 After a peaceful and leisurely experience at the beachside, you will proceed towards Half Moon Beach.

 The hike from Paradise to Half Moon is over the hillocks along the ocean side.
 The warmth of the beach is charming.
 You can see several huts and shacks near the beach.
 If you are super adventurous then you can climb up the high rocks to enjoy a scintillating experience of the beachside.